VFPowerTechnologies/sly-chat/README.md

 The project uses the [git flow](https://github.com/nvie/gitflow) development model.
 The `master` branch should always be the current stable version.
 Keep development in the `develop` and feature branches.

 The current development version always end in -SNAPSHOT.

+When naming feature branches, prefix the name with ui- if it pertains to the UI, core- otherwise (e.g. ui-registration and core-registration).